 Graduate Student Handbook

-This page is for students admitted to the CS graduate program prior to Fall 2012.
-For students admitted after Fall 2012.
+The handbook content below is for students admitted to the CS graduate program PRIOR TO FALL 2012.

 The purpose of this handbook is to provide students pursuing the M.S. or Ph.D. in Computer Science (CS) with an overview of the rules governing those programs.
 Note that the rules and procedures contained in this handbook are subject to change.
 Please see the Graduate Director of the Department of Computer Science for updates.